Loukious/TikTokStreamKeyGenerator/README.md

 - Generate a TikTok stream key.
 - Obtain a shareable URL for the TikTok live stream.
 - Support for specifying different topics including games, music, and more.
+- Spoofing support for users without TikTok LIVE Studio access.
 - Option to enable replay generation.
 - Option to close the room when the stream ends.
 - Option to choose region priority.
 - Option to mark the stream as mature content.
 - Button to end the stream.
+- Option to use custom thumbnail.

 ## Requirements
 - Python 3.6+